 Encephalocele in Children

-- Girls are more likely to have an encephalocele in the back (occipital) area of their skull.
+- Girls are more likely to have an encephalocele in the back of their skull.

 - Boys are more likely to have an encephalocele in the front of their skull.

-- In North America, encephalocele happens more commonly in the back of the skull.
+- In North America, encephalocele happens more often in the back of the skull.

-- In Southeast Asia, encephalocele happens more commonly in the front of the skull.
+- In Southeast Asia, encephalocele happens more often in the front of the skull.

 Encephalocele at Seattle Children’s